jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 Water effect from threeJS is used and adapted for my own style.

 Help with sorting objects in Javscript, had a small issue.
-Use [this link](https://javascript.plainenglish.io/sorting-objects-39a3cc47f9fe) to help
+Used [this link](https://javascript.plainenglish.io/sorting-objects-39a3cc47f9fe) to help

 ### Images and videos